Delivering Medication Therapy Management Services

 - Explain pharmacodynamic and pharmacokinetic changes that are common in elderly adults.

-- Define the term geriatric syndromes.
+- Describe characteristics of geriatric syndromes.

 - Explain the risks of medication-related problems in elderly patients, and strategies for reducing their incidence.

 - Assess whether an elderly patient requires dosage adjustments for drugs that are cleared renally.